-- The ease in which tricks are performed. - How fluid the overall run is.

-- Making the tricks look easy, clean, and effortless. - The athlete's ability to maintain body and board stability while performing each maneuver. - The athlete's ability to show fluidity by performing maneuvers smoothly and easily. - The landing This is simply how clean the landing was of the trick. - The athlete's ability to perform maneuvers with confidence and with an effortless technique (style) - Perfection Judges are looking for how "clean" or how perfect EACH trick was performed in the passes.
+- The ease in which tricks are performed. - How fluid the overall run is. - Making the tricks look easy, clean, and effortless. - The athlete's ability to maintain body and board stability while performing each maneuver. - The athlete's ability to show fluidity by performing maneuvers smoothly and easily. - The landing This is simply how clean the landing was of the trick. - The athlete's ability to perform maneuvers with confidence and with an effortless technique (style) - Perfection Judges are looking for how "clean" or how perfect EACH trick was performed in the passes.
 Judges look at the approach, the body position, the rotation of the trick, the axis of the body, head position, clean grabs not slaps, and speed to which the trick was performed.
 A rider completing their routine without falling also demonstrates perfection. - The athlete's ability to prove the mastering of a maneuver. - The athlete's ability to show control over body and board with solid grabs; steady landings; lengthy stalls; and proper positioning before, during, and after each maneuver. - Did the rider customize or adapt tricks...make them their own?

-21. General:
+20. General

-- Creativity, of course, management, and time are crucial in achieving a smooth, fluid, flowing run. - Judges will only score tricks successfully landed.
-The rider must show complete control to have executed the trick and successfully stay in the wave. - Judges will provide subjective scoring of each rider based on their overall opinion of how well the rider performed his routine in relation to each of the established same divisions.
-Scores shall be given by each Judge on a scale of 1-10, in increments of .1 (on the tenth) for each of the 5 subjective categories. - Within a round of heats, and for the entirety of the competition event, the performance of all competitors in each Division should be evaluated by the same judging team. - The first rider in each division will be used as a benchmark by which the remaining Competitors will be judged.
-The judging teams score do not have to have the same score for this athlete, however the judging team should discuss a score range in each fie DRIVE categories. - Each judge will score the said rider and at the end of the run, the Judging Team will confer and attempt to agree upon the subjective score benchmark for each subjective component.
+- Creativity, management, and time are crucial in achieving a smooth, fluid, flowing run. - Judges will only score tricks successfully landed.
+The rider must show complete control during execution of the trick and successfully stay in the wave. - Judges will provide subjective scoring of each rider based on their overall opinion of how well the rider performed his routine in relation to each of the established same divisions.
+Scores shall be given by each Judge on a scale of 1-10, in increments of .1 (on the tenth) for each of the 5 subjective categories. - Within a round of heats, and for the entirety of the competition event, the performance of all competitors in each division should be evaluated by the same judging team. - The first rider in each division will be used as a benchmark by which the remaining competitors will be judged.
+The judging teams score do not have to have the same score for this athlete; however, the judging team should discuss a score range in each five DRIVE categories. - Each judge will score the said rider and at the end of the run, the Judging Team will confer and attempt to agree upon the subjective score benchmark for each subjective component.
 As such, the first rider in each division will have almost identical subjective scores from each Judge.
-It is not required that the subjective benchmark score of the first rider be the same for each subjective category. - Each division, and each heat of a division, must establish a separate subjective score benchmark using the first rider in the Division or heat. - subjective scoring criteria, in comparison to other riders within the division or heat.
+It is not required that the subjective benchmark score of the first rider be the same for each subjective category.

+• Each division, and heats within each division, must establish a separate subjective score benchmark using the first rider in the Division or heat.

-All Riders: All riders must compete in the order of the posted running order.
+All Riders: All riders must compete in the posted running order.
 If an athlete rides out of order his/her scores will not be counted.